Quia Sum, Cogito: Chapter 1

 “Are you going to be there tonight to help in the kitchen?”

-“I can’t, I’ve got that extra meeting tonight.”
+“I can’t, I’ve got the presentation defending the algorithm tonight.”
 I hate lying to her.

-“People are starting to notice that you aren’t coming anymore.”
-She gives me a quick smile.
-One that is trying to say “it’s ok to not to feel ok yet, but we need to accept this”.
+She lets the smile linger for a second more before it changes.
+Instead of one that brings comfort, it’s now one that offers charity.
+One that is trying to say “it’s fine not to feel ok yet, but we need to accept this”.
 I’ll never accept this.
-They hurt my wife.
+They hurt Tess.
 They hurt so many with their immaturity.
+It needs to end.

 “I really wish I could.
 Tell everyone that I wish I could be there.”